roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Thereby should have been Hinagiku, Rapha, Ohan, and Prico until a moment ago.
-Upon inspection of the drawing room, traces of someone there being positively remain.
+Upon inspection of the drawing room, traces of someone there were positively remaining.
 However presently no one is within reach.

 "Sure enough, some unusual  circumstances had an occurrence here, had they not."

 Yuuyami was relatively serene.
-For Yggdrasil has been acquainted with the answer, but didn't teach of it, this is either not as critical, or a problem which may be solved.
+For Yggdrasil has been acquainted with the answer, but didn't teach of it, this is either not as climacteric, or a problem which may be solved.

 "Assuming that is not viruses nor cosmic radio waves."